webslides/WebSlides/README.md

 * * *

 ### Why WebSlides?
+Productivity
-Good karma and productivity.
+This is about telling the story, and sharing it in a beautiful way.
 Just a basic knowledge of HTML and CSS is required.
 Designers, marketers, and journalists can now focus on the content.

 ## Features